Nenkai/gt-modding-hub/docs/concepts/specdb.md

 `ExtraFinalGearRatio`         | Short         | Specifies an alternative final drive ratio where applicable (for cars with two output shafts such as the 2005 Volkswagen Golf GTI).
 `Price`                       | Short         | How much the part costs to buy if not stock.
 `category`                    | Byte          | The upgrade level of a transmission part.
-`geartype`                    | Byte          | Which type of gearbox behaviour to use. `0` and `1` are both used on manual transmissions but the difference between the two is unknown. `2` is used to apply realistic smooth shifting to cars with torque converter automatics. `3` and `4` are unknown but may be related to hybrid cars as they are used on the Toyota Priuses and Triathlon car respectively.
+`geartype`                    | Byte          | Which type of gearbox behaviour to use. `0` and `1` are both used on manual transmissions but the difference between the two is unknown. `2` is used to apply realistic smooth shifting to cars with torque converter automatics. `3` and `4` are unknown but may be related to hybrid cars as they are used on the Toyota Priuses and Triathlon car respectively. `7` is scooters. `0` or `2` means `CanShowGearChart` is true. `2` and `3` may be CVT. `1`, `3`, `4` and `7` are considered automatic only.
-`Nshift`                      | Byte          | Number of forward gears.
+`Nshift`                      | Byte          | Number of gears (forward).
+This also reflects how the driver shifting animations operate.
-`gearflag`                    | Byte          | Determines whether or not to calculate the gear ratios automatically. `0` is used for road cars with specified real-world ratios, `1` is used for most race cars and upgraded gearboxes. `2` is unknown and only used on the 1954 Chevrolet Corvette which has two gears and real-world defined ratios.
+`gearflag`                    | Byte          | Determines whether or not to calculate the gear ratios automatically. `0` is used for road cars with specified real-world ratios, `1` is used for most race cars and upgraded gearboxes. `2` is unknown and only used on the 1954 Chevrolet Corvette which has two gears and real-world defined ratios. `AutoGearRatio_Generate` is called if the flag is not `0`.
 `maxspeedMIN`                 | Byte          | The minimum value allowed for the `Auto` adjustment slider when tuning gear ratios.
 `maxspeedMAX`                 | Byte          | The maximum value allowed for the `Auto` adjustment slider when tuning gear ratios.
 `maxspeedDF`                  | Byte          | The default value for the `Auto` adjustment slider when tuning gear ratios.
 `ExtraFinalGearUsage`         | Byte          | Subtracted from `Nshift` to determine which gear the `ExtraFinalGearRatio` is used for.
 For example, `ExtraFinalGearUsage` set to `2` and `Nshift` set to `6` means that the ratio specified in `ExtraFinalGearRatio` will apply from 4th gear onwards.
-`LowGearPos`                  | Byte          | Unknown.
+`LowGearPos`                  | Byte          | Used for rendering the driver animations.
 Likely related to shift animations, as it appears to only be set to `1` for convertibles with a manual gearbox and `0` for everything else.
-`ReverseGearPos`              | Byte          | Unknown.
+`ReverseGearPos`              | Byte          | Used for rendering the driver animations.
 Similar assignments to `LowGearPos`, but has a larger range of possible values (`0`, `6`, `8`, and `255`).
-`GearPattern`                 | Byte          | Unknown.
+`GearPattern`                 | Byte          | Used for rendering the driver animations.
 Likely related to shifting animations but the actual nature of each value is unknown.

 ### GENERIC_CAR

-??? info "GT4"
+??? info "GT4 Table (click to expand)"
     |     Column                  |  Data Type    | Description
     | ----------------------------| ------------- | ----------- |
     `Label`                       | String        | The internal name for a car.
 Used throughout the game engine and Adhoc scripts to refer to a specific car.